aep/elfkit/README.md

 =========

-an elf read and manipulation library in pure rust (no bfd, no gnu code), intended to be used in binary manipulation utils such as strip, objcopy, link editors, etc.
+an elf read and manipulation library in pure rust (no bfd, no gnu code), intended to be used in binary manipulation utils such as strip, objcopy, linkers.
+The end goal is to build a drop-in replacement for gnu ld.

 Some gnu binutils replacements are included as example code.

+__warning: the high level api is a moving target. do not start using load/store yet__

 ```
 cargo run --example readelf ./tests/samples/amd64_exe